SLSA Number 50 Is Powrachute’s AirWolf 912

 Key Takeaways:

-• Powrachute's AirWolf 912 is the 50th Special Light-Sport Aircraft (SLSA) approved, making it only the third powered parachute (PPC) to receive this certification.
+• Powrachute's AirWolf 912 became the 50th Special Light-Sport Aircraft (SLSA) approved, reaching this milestone two years after the first SLSA approval.

 See a mistake?
 Contact us.